The Democrat-Reporter: KKK editorial and new ownership

 On February 22, Sutton announced that he would resign from his positions as publisher and editor, giving control of the newspaper to Elecia R. Dexter.
 Dexter, an African-American woman with a degree in speech communications from Eastern Illinois University, had been employed at The Democrat-Reporter as a front-desk employee for six weeks at the time of the editorial, but had no journalism experience.
 Sutton retained ownership of the newspaper.
 Dexter resigned the editorship on March 11, two weeks after taking the position, due to editorial changes made by Sutton without her permission.
 In an interview with The New York Times, Dexter said that Sutton had emailed a version of the February 28 issue of the newspaper that replaced an article about his retirement with a defense of the KKK editorial and attacks against the Montgomery Advertiser for publishing an interview with him.
 She stated that her resignation was made after further changes to the March 14 issue, but was delayed over concerns for Sutton's cognitive well-being.

 The Associated Press reported in late March that Sutton had sold the newspaper to an unnamed buyer, who were later identified as out-of-state residents C.T.
 Harless and Sabrina McMahan in a front-page editorial on March 28.
 Online news outlet Alabama Political Reporter published an investigation into Harless, who was using a pseudonym, and linked him to a group aligned with the Ku Klux Klan from Tennessee.
 Linden mayor Charles Moore expressed skepticism over whether the newspaper had actually been sold, while Sutton stated that he would continue operating the newspaper because the new owners lacked experience.
 In July, the Associated Press reported that Sutton had retired and sold the newspaper to Tommy Wells, a sports publicist from Texas who had previously shown interest in acquiring the Democrat-Reporter.
 Wells and his wife published their first edition on July 5, 2019, with the announcement of Sutton's retirement.
+Sutton died four years later at the age of 84 on Sept.
+22, 2023.